 Unfortunately, there are lots of “gamers” out there who think that slow gaming or skipping is caused by substandard graphics cards or limited RAM.
 The fact is however many gaming problems do not come from the motherboard.
 Instead many problems can be traced directly to the Power Supply Unit (PSU).
 If you are running a high-end GPU and about 750 watts of power, try an experiment: Replace that 750 watt PSU with a 600 watt PSU and then crank up a graphics-heavy game like WOW.
 This small drop will lower performance noticeably.

-The question of using the proper PSU for gaming has plagued new gamers for many years and most people react by overcompensation and buying a power supply with much larger than necessarily, which is a real waste of resources.
-Finding the right power supply for your new gaming right does not have to be a nightmare or a maxed out credit card.
-One consideration that is very important however is whether or not you are planning on over clocking your processing units.
-There are a number of power calculators online that will help you get the right sized PSU but you must remember that these calculators are designed for standard rigs, not over clocked rigs.
+The question of using the proper PSU for gaming has plagued new gamers for many years and most people react by overcompensation and buying a power supply much larger than necessary, which is a real waste of resources.
+Finding the right power supply for your new gaming right does not have to be a nightmare or a maxed-out credit card.
+One consideration that is very important however is whether or not you are planning on overclocking your processing units.
+There are a number of power calculators online that will help you get the right-sized PSU but you must remember that these calculators are designed for standard rigs, not overclocked rigs.